 Amenities can be community centres, libraries, parks, childcare centres, affordable housing, and more.

 Density bonusing allows for:

 - Additional density in exchange for providing amenities and affordable housing

 2021 annual inflationary adjustment

-On June 23, 2021, Council will consider a referral to public hearing for rate adjustments to Density Bonus contributions based on the annual inflationary index.
+On July 6, 2021, Council approved the rate adjustments to Density Bonus contributions based on the annual inflationary index.
 See Table 2 in the Density Bonus Zoning Bulletin PDF file (2 MB) for more information.

 Certain zones allow for extra density, up to a specified maximum floor space ratio, in exchange for cash contributions towards amenities and affordable housing.
 Financial contributions are determined by the density bonus contribution rate set out under the schedule of the zoning bylaw.